 Addressing your target audience directly is a powerful means of convincing them.
 By asking a question in your title, you immediately give your readers the feeling that you are addressing them.
 Pay attention to how you ask the question though.
 Keep it positive.
 Ask open questions.
 With ‘How’, What’ or ‘Why’ in the title, there’s a good chance people will continue reading.

 In those few seconds that someone reads your title, you have to grab the attention.
 Being average doesn’t cut it.
 Dare to take a risk.
 With a daring statement or powerful words, you draw attention more easily.
-People appreciate people with a strong opinion.
+People appreciate someone with a strong opinion.
 They will likely see your content as qualitative and important.
 But be aware of the risks.
 If you take it too far, it will hurt your content in a big way.

 Often there are several options for the title of an article or blog post.
 You don’t always know up front which one will work better.
 In that case you can test different versions.
 Run tests on a small part of your target audience.
 Based on the data you will get, you can decide which title works best.